Crimso777/Factorio-Access/README.md

 Q:  Do I have to pay to use the mod?

 A:  The mod is and always will be free.
-The game itself costs $30 on [Factorio.com](www.factorio.com)
+The game itself costs $30 on [Factorio.com](www.factorio.com) and prices can vary per country on Steam.